-The U.S. Department of Justice, Office of Justice Programs (OJP) serves as the liaison between recipients and auditors in the conduct of resolving and closing SAA audits.
-Questions and comments regarding SAA audits may be directed to the COPS Office Response Center at 800-421-6770.
+The U.S. Department of Justice, Office of Justice Programs (OJP) Office of Audit Assessment and Management (OAAM) serves as the liaison between recipients and auditors in the conduct of resolving and closing SAA audits.
+Questions and comments regarding SAA audits may contact the OJP Customer Service Center at 800-458-0786